ming736/sb.js/README.md

 A library for reading and writing to .sb (Scratch 1.x) project files

+> [!WARNING]
+> This is the newer (next) branch, which is written in TypeScript.
+Expect bugs and outdated content.

 > [!NOTE]
 > The [original version](https://github.com/trumank/sb.js) of sb.js was made by trumank.